PacoReinaCampo/MPSoC-DV/certification/rtca/hardware/chapters/init.md

    - Assisting in developing the relevant technical material upon which positions for the international Civil Aviation Organization and the International Telecommunication Union and other interested international organizations can be based.

-The organization’s recommendations are often used as the basis for government and private sector decisions as well as the foundation for many Federal Aviation Administration Technical Standard Orders.
+The organization's recommendations are often used as the basis for government and private sector decisions as well as the foundation for many Federal Aviation Administration Technical Standard Orders.

 Since RTCA is not an official agency of the United States Government, its recommendations may not be regarded as statements of official government policy unless so enunciated by the U.S. government organization or agency having statutory jurisdiction over any matters to which the recommendations relate.